Michigan Department of Natural Resources: 21st century

-In 2009, Governor Jennifer Granholm moved to merge Department of Environmental Quality back into the department and appoint the reunited department's director instead of the Natural Resources Commission.
+In 2009, Governor Jennifer Granholm moved to merge the Michigan Department of Environmental Quality back into the Michigan Department of Natural Resources and appoint the reunited department's director instead of the Natural Resources Commission.
 The state merged the two agencies to form the Department of Natural Resources and Environment.

-In 2010, however, Governor elect Rick Snyder named Rodney Stokes as the new DNR director, and chose to divide the DNRE into the original designations of Natural Resource Commission and the DNR divisions.
+In 2010, however, Governor elect Rick Snyder named Rodney Stokes as the new Department of Natural Resources director, and chose to divide the Department of Natural Resources and Environment into the original designations of Natural Resource Commission and the DNR divisions.
 Rodney Stokes said his first priority was to reverse the decline of hunting in Michigan, by eliminating the extended seasons, reducing the amount of antlerless licenses in Northern Michigan, improving habitat and removing license requirements for coyote and wolf.
 On January 4, 2011, Governor Rick Snyder issued Executive Order 2011–1, which eliminated the Department of Natural Resources and Environment (DNRE) and created the Department of Natural Resources (DNR) and the Department of Environmental Quality (DEQ).